petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/configuring-user-import-and-export.md

 ## Finding Users in Your LDAP Directory

 **Authentication Search Filter:** Use this search filter box to determine the search criteria for user logins.
 By default, Liferay uses users' email addresses for their login names.
 The value here must use the [authentication type](../../installation-and-upgrades/securing-liferay/authentication-basics.md#authentication-types) you use.
-For example, if you changed Liferay's authentication method to use screen names instead of the email addresses, you would modify the search filter so it can match the entered log in name:

 ```
-(cn=@screen_name@)
+(cn=@email_address@)
 ```

+!!! note
+    If you changed Liferay's authentication method to use screen names instead of the email addresses, you would modify the search filter so it can match the entered log in name: `(cn=@screen_name@)`

 **Import Search Filter:** Depending on the LDAP schema, there are different ways to identify the user.
 The default setting is usually fine: